datagrok-ai/public/help/discover/tags.md

 ## Formula

 Formula used for creating a derived column.
-Edit it in the "Formula" section on the property panel to recalculate.
+Edit it in the "Formula" section on the context panel to recalculate.
 Note that changing the `formula` tag does not cause recalculation.

 ## Layout-id